degski/Mado/README.md

     The computer responds to my attacks on turns 22, 24 and 26 by withdrawing, but basically stays within its desired pattern.
-I'm succeeding in forcing it to waste turns while I build board position.
-On turn 28 I try to get back to my own pattern, but the computer takes advantage of my less aggressive move to attack e5 and gain initiative.
+I'm succeeding in forcing it to waste turns while I build Board Position.
+On turn 28 I try to get back to my own pattern, but the computer takes advantage of my less aggressive Move to attack e5 and gain initiative.

            1 2 3 4 5